MarcSkovMadsen/awesome-streamlit/README.md

 I try my best to govern and maintain this project in the spirit of the [Zen of Python](https://www.python.org/dev/peps/pep-0020/).

+But **i'm not an experienced open source maintainer** so helpfull suggestions are appreciated.

+Thanks

 ## Contribute

 GitHub [Issues](https://github.com/MarcSkovMadsen/awesome-streamlit/issues) and [Pull requests](https://github.com/MarcSkovMadsen/awesome-streamlit/pulls) are very welcome!